-• development of technologies and methods to test semiconductor components and modules to ensure compliance of the device in its final integrated product environment.
+• development of system level testing technologies and methods to test semiconductor components and modules to ensure compliance of the device in its final integrated product environment.

-Advantest has research and development facilities in Japan, the U.S., Europe and China.
+Advantest has research and development facilities in Japan, Europe, the U.S. and China.

 Advantest promotes joint development efforts between its various research facilities to capitalize on the capabilities of its researchers worldwide.
-Advantest's research and development team for semiconductor and component test systems in Japan works closely with Advantest research and development teams in the U.S. and Europe for the development of hardware and software.
+Advantest's research and development team for semiconductor and component test systems in Japan works closely with Advantest research and development teams in Europe and the U.S. for the development of hardware and software.